h1alexbel/sr-detection/README.md

 * [sr-detector](sr-detector), trained and reusable model for SR detection.
 * [sr-paper](/sr-paper), LaTeX source for a paper on SR detection.

-## Experiment's steps

-To run the entire experiment in Docker:
+You can run an entire experiment in Docker:

 ```bash
 docker run --rm -v "$(pwd)/output:/experiment" h1alexbel/sr-detection experiment
 ```

+## Experiment's steps

 ### Metadata collection